AI models often give the right answers but point to the wrong sources

 Key Points

-- Attribution hallucination poses risks in law and medicine.
+- Risks are particularly significant in fields like law and medicine.

 Article Excerpt